 What are your favorite online resources for branding?

-Actually I’m trying to stay off most brand building resources out there.
-They tend to over-complicate things, and that rubs me the wrong way.
+Actually, I’m trying to stay off most brand-building resources out there.
+They tend to overcomplicate things, and that rubs me the wrong way.

 For the branding part, meaning “expressing your brand into the world,” there are a lot of great people out there.
 Too many to mention here, but I will start recommending different experts who are brilliant at what they do over at voodookiss-creative.com very soon.
 Hop on over and sign up for my branding VIP list.
 It doesn’t cost a thing.